ConduitIO/conduit/docs/architecture-decision-records/20220121-conduit-plugin-architecture.md

 The plugin SDK provides a method `Serve` that should be called in the `main` function to start serving the plugin.
 It expects functions that will be called when a `Specification`, `Source` or `Destination` is actually requested so that those can be lazily instantiated.
+In case a plugin only implements either the `Source` or the `Destination` it can supply `nil` to the `Serve` function and it will automatically fall back to the unimplemented version of that interface.
-The function will block until the plugin should exit, so it takes care of the whole lifecycle of a standalone plugin.
+`Serve` will block until the plugin should exit, so it takes care of the whole lifecycle of a standalone plugin.
 In the case of a built-in plugin, this function won’t be called, since Conduit will directly use the `Specification`, `Source` and `Destination` structs.
-For this to be possible the plugin needs to define these structs in a package that is not called `main` (we suggest using the [/cmd/connector](https://github.com/golang-standards/project-layout/tree/master/cmd) pattern for the main package) .
+For this to be possible the plugin needs to define these structs in a package that is not called `main` (we suggest using the [/cmd/connector](https://github.com/golang-standards/project-layout/tree/master/cmd) pattern for the main package).

 ## Consequences